flamingoen/qspin/README.md

 # qspin

-## For isntallation, see the release tap on top of the project!
+## For installation, see the release tap on top of the project!

 ## Changelog